 - You must be a registered user to apply for this job.
 Please log in or create an account.

-Do you spend your weekends in a zombie-like state, consuming the entirety of geek culture, but without any sort of outlet through which to alleviate that well of bubbling geek knowledge?
+Do you spend your days in a zombie-like state, consuming the entirety of geek culture, but without any sort of outlet through which to alleviate that well of bubbling geek knowledge?
 Well, bubble no more!
-For we here at Geekosystem are looking for a weekend editor.
-You don't even need to be in the New York City area to apply, so check out the details below.
+For we here at Geekosystem are looking for an Associate Editor!

 These are the biggest qualities we're looking for in a candidate:

 - The primary qualification for this job is an encyclopedic knowledge of and obsessive enthusiasm for multiple aspects of geek culture.
 If you are knowledgeable about weird, cutting-edge tech phenomena, follow gadget and consumer electronics news, and/or possess a deep knowledge of video games and/or science fiction, anime, comics, or Internet culture, then this is the editorial position for you.

 - The secondary qualification is being able to write quickly and clearly, without weird (or normal!) grammatical or spelling issues, on topics that you think up or discover on the interwebs.